Treatment of DAVF

 Dural arteriovenous fistula (DAVF) embolisation is carried out under general anaesthesia in the angiography suite and typically takes between one and three hours.
 A multidisciplinary team of radiologists, radiographers, anaesthetists and nurses monitors the patient closely throughout.

 The procedure begins with the insertion of a thin, flexible plastic tube (catheter) into either the femoral artery in the groin or an artery in the wrist.
 The catheter is advanced through the aorta into the cerebral arteries of the neck and brain.
-Once the most accessible feeding vessel is identified, additional catheters, including a microcatheter, are introduced to reach the point of the fistulous connection.
+Once the most accessible feeding vessel is identified, additional catheters, including a microcatheter, are introduced to reach the point of the fistulous connection (fig. 1).
 Embolic material, often glue-like in consistency, is then injected to occlude the DAVF.
 In some cases, small platinum coils are deployed in addition.
 The embolic material forms an artificial clot, preventing further abnormal blood flow into the fistula.
 X-rays are obtained throughout to confirm successful obliteration.

 At the end of the procedure, the catheters are removed and the puncture site in the groin or wrist is sealed with a collagen plug or controlled manually to prevent bleeding.
 The procedure usually takes 2–3 hours.